 Apart from the actual design, a website includes lots of extras which make the day-to-day management of business easier.
 Below are some of the apps or tools that you can add to your website to streamline your business operations.

-- An online appointment scheduler which allows for an efficient way to manage appointments.
+- An online appointment scheduler allows for an efficient way to manage appointments.

 - An email sign up form is a fast way to gather email addresses of your site’s visitors.
 It enhances the size of your email contact list which allows you to expand your outreach.